-Note: During the summer, when faculty are not on campus, students may begin the grade-appeal process with the Office of Academic Affairs, who makes every attempt to contact the faculty member so that a meeting can take place with the student within a specified time.
-On occasions, these times may need to be adjusted.
+Note: During the summer, when faculty are not on campus, students may begin the grade-appeal process with the Office of Academic Affairs, who makes every attempt to contact the faculty member so that they can respond to the student within a specified time.
+On occasion, these times may need to be adjusted.